elunna/nerfhack-changelog/README.md

 * Since the minimum CHA possible is 3, you should always be capable of retaining a pet.

 **Misc pet changes:**
-* Steeds are more aggressive - if your steed has a tameness level of 15 or more, it will actively attack monsters instead of merely reacting to being attacked (Evil)
+* Steeds are more aggressive - if your steed has a tameness level of 15 or more, it will actively attack monsters instead of merely reacting to being attacked (EvilHack)
-* Chaotics do not get alignment penalties for casting healing at pets (xnh)
+* Chaotics do not get alignment penalties for casting healing at pets (xNetHack)
-* Restrict pets from blowing you up via gas spore, so they won't attack one whilst you are adjacent (xnh)
+* Restrict pets from blowing you up via gas spore, so they won't attack one whilst you are adjacent (xNetHack)
-* Pets never displace player from stairs when entering a level (Dyna).
+* Pets never displace player from stairs when entering a level (Dynahack).
 * Pets' items can be managed with #loot
 * We can also see if pets are stunned, confused, or blinded on farlook.
 * Pets will use items more intelligently (EvilHack).
 Many extensions to the pet AI were implemented that help them value armor, weapons, and items so they use the best equipment possible.